Employees Need Time Off. Here's How to Craft a Successful Policy.

 Should the manager give in to the employee requesting too much time off?
 Having a policy in place will give the manager the tool they need to make the best decision, and the policy will also help the employee know whether their request is likely to be approved.

-The second reality is related to the first.
-When time-off policies don’t adequately cover a particular issue, always err on the side of respect for your employees.
+On the other hand, when time-off policies don’t adequately cover a particular issue, always err on the side of respect for your employees.

 Make sure your managers treat each time-off request that comes in with respect, recognizing that it is important to the individual who submitted it.